 - Else-Quest, N. M., *Mineo, C. C., & *Higgins A. (2013).
 Math and science attitudes and achievement at the intersection of gender and ethnicity.
 Psychology of Women Quarterly, 37, 293-309.

-If you are interested in joining my lab as an undergraduate or graduate student, please email me.
+If you are interested in joining my lab, please email me.